jupyter/nbconvert/docs/README.md

 1. Change directory to documentation root:

            $ cd docs

 2. Install requirements:

            $ pip install -r requirements.txt

 3. Build documentation using Makefile for Linux and OS X:

            $ make html

-   or for Windows:
+  or on Windows:

            $ make.bat html

-4. Display the documentation locally:
+4. Display the documentation locally by navigating to ``build/html/index.html`` in your browser:

-       $ open build/html/index.html

-   This command will open a window in your browser.

    Or alternatively you may run a local server to display the docs.
 In Python 3:

            $ python -m http.server 8000

    In your browser, go to `http://localhost:8000`.